MANAGE User Guide

 Cut - The cut of the video (e.g.: Clip).

-Periodicity - How often does this video occurs (e.g.: One-time).
+Periodicity - How often does this video occur (e.g.: One-time).

 Keywords - Keywords that give contextual value for the video (people, places, topics, etc.).

-Date Available / Date of Expiration - Reference Data for internal use of when the asset can be used.
+Date Available / Date of Expiration - Reference Data for internal use, to know when the the asset can be used.

 Video Enabled - Toggles the video status to enabled or disabled.
 Disabled videos do not show up in Manage unless filtered to them.